-The OAS’s website is not as extensive as that of the UN or the EU, but is attractive, functional, and well organized.
+The OAS's website is not as extensive as that of the UN or the EU, but is attractive, functional, and well organized.
 It provides both retrospective and current OAS publications and documents.
-It includes treaties, for example, from 1948 to 2002.
 The homepage provides links to an explanation of the structure of the organization and OAS documents.
-The documents page included links to
+The documents page included links to:

 The OAS has two judicial organs, the Inter-American Commission on Human Rights (IACHR) and the Inter-American Court of Human Rights.
 The two of them work together to implement The American Declaration of the Rights and Duties of Man (1948) and the American Convention on Human Rights (1969).
 Their documents are available on their websites.